coderjun/chatgpt-generate-the-generator-chapter-1/README.md

 **Note:** I was receiving failed requests.
 Added some debugging code to get to the bottom of it with a breakpoint.
 (Commented out currently) Turns out you need to purchase credits to use the API.
 It's not included with Apple's iOS ChatGPT Plus subscription.
 After debugging got responses to come in successfully...even though we'll need some decent prompt engineering to get the type of result we're looking for.

+# Third Volley (Switching the API Endpoint and Tweaking Output)

+**Note:** So the prompt itself wasn't bad.
+ChatGPT had just advised me to use either a legacy (https://help.openai.com/en/articles/6283125-what-happened-to-engines) or the wrong API endpoint.
+I figured this out by going to the OpenAPI Platform Playground: https://platform.openai.com/playground.
+The nice thing about Playgroud is that it gave me a pretty nice snippet so that I could determine how to tweak the request payload.
+After that all I needed was a little "\n" handling in the display and off the to the races!